|A Systematic Replication Study of Interleaved Mathematics Practice

-Co-Principal Investigators: Davenport, Jodi; Rohrer, Doug; Heffernan, Cristina; Heffernan, Neil; Shaw, Stacy
+Co-Principal Investigators: Davenport, Jodi; Rohrer, Doug; Heffernan, Cristina; Heffernan III, Neil T.; Shaw, Stacy

 Purpose: The purpose of this project is to conduct a systematic replication study of a highly promising mathematics learning intervention, interleaved practice, in 7th grade classrooms.
 Though psychologists have long known that interleaving and spacing improves long-term learning, the practice problems in most mathematics curricula are arranged so that the majority of problems relating to the same skill or concept are blocked together.
 With the interleaved practice intervention, some of the practice problems are rearranged so that 1) problems of different kinds are mixed together, which improves learning, and 2) problems of the same kind are distributed across multiple assignments, which improves retention.
 Numerous studies in the laboratory and classroom have demonstrated that merely rearranging practice problems so that the students receive a higher dose of interleaved practice can dramatically boost scores on researcher-developed measures of learning.
 The systematic replication study will determine whether this promising intervention can improve scores on externally-developed outcome measures and whether these intervention can scale to a widely-used online intervention that currently reaches tens of thousands of students in diverse settings.